brittanyrw/emojiscreen/docs/card_overview.md

 # Card Overview

 Below is a detailed overview of how to add an `Emoji Card` to the project if you are completing [one of the add emoji Issues](https://github.com/brittanyrw/emojiscreen/issues?q=is%3Aopen+is%3Aissue+label%3A%22add+emojis%22).
-Each card should be added in the `data.js` file as an object.
+Each card should be added in the appropriate file in the `data` folder.
+Movies should be added to the `movies.js` file, TV shows should be added to the `tv.js` file and musicals (live musicals only, movie musicals should be added to movies) should be added to the `musicals.js` file as an object.

 ### Please read through this before adding to this project.